stolostron/rhacm-docs/_pages/checklist_peer_review.md

 ## Peer review checklist

-- [ ] Are file names, headers, and titles consistent with the feature and the rest of the doc?
+- [ ] Are file names, headers, and titles consistent with the feature and the rest of the component doc?
+- [ ] For bugs, is the diff clearly addressing the customer concern or code change?
 - [ ] Are file names, headers, and titles concise?
 - [ ] Does the file have a meaningful short description that tells you why the user wants to use the feature?
 - [ ] Are prerequisites clear?